 Research job opportunities via online job portals, recruitment agencies, or direct company applications.

-Step 2: Employer Applies for Work Authorization
+Step 2: Employer Applies for Work Authorisation

 - A statement showing why a foreign worker is required for the position.

-- Payment of the work permit processing fee.
+- Payment of applicable processing fees

 Processing Time: Work permits typically take 2-4 weeks to be approved.